michaelrivest/style-prune/README.md

 # style-prune
-Remove css rulesets that are not used a projects html
+A little script to remove rulesets from a stylesheet that are not used in a given html file